A/Prof Marcel Dinger

 Prior to joining the Garvan Institute, Marcel headed the Cancer Transcriptomics laboratory at the Diamantina Institute at the University of Queensland.
 Marcel undertook his postdoctoral studies at the Institute for Molecular Bioscience where he studied the role of long noncoding RNAs in mammalian development and disease.
 During his postdoc, Marcel led a number of key studies demonstrating the dynamic and specific expression of long noncoding RNAs that prompted extensive functional studies of these transcripts that were commonly assumed to be “junk”.

 Marcel was awarded his PhD in 2003 from the University of Waikato in New Zealand.
 In 2016, he was admitted as a Fellow of the Faculty of Science of the Royal Society of Pathologists of Australasia (RCPA) by Research.
-He is also founder of two successful IT companies.
+He is a Graduate of the Australian Institute of Company Directors and a founder of two successful IT companies.

 Register now: Genome Gazing at Garvan - Jul 21, 2016